 The roles, responsibilities and signatures of all study staff should be captured in a signature sheet.
 Curriculum vitae, financial disclosure forms and training documentation should be maintained on file.
 Refer to your relevant Institutional Review Board (IRB) for minimum training and financial disclosure requirements.

 It is ideal for all study staff to be delegated to be part of the study team.
-Alternative options may be considered for large teams (e.g. radiologists, nurses, pharmacy technicians).
+A pragmatic and reasonable approach may be considered for large teams (e.g. radiologists, nurses, pharmacy technicians).
 This involves the following:

-- If the study procedure is performed in accordance with the protocol, the PI could delegate a staff of supervisory position (e.g. head of department, nurse manager or pharmacist) to be part of the study team.
-The staff in the supervisory position should be trained on the study protocol and be responsible to train the study staff under their care.
+- If the study procedure is performed in accordance with the protocol, the PI may delegate a staff of supervisory position (e.g. head of department, nurse manager or pharmacist) to be part of the study team.
+The staff in the supervisory position should be trained on the study protocol and be responsible to train the study staff under their care on the protocol and basic Good Clinical Practice (GCP).
 Training documentation should be maintained accordingly.

 A Principal Investigator (PI) is a qualified practitioner, who is qualified by education, training and experience, and has adequate resources to conduct a clinical trial.
 A qualified practitioner is a locally registered medical practitioner under the Medical Registration Act or a registered dentist under the Dental Registration Act.